foreverfighter/coding-for-non-coders/README.md

 ### What is Javascript?

+An easy programming language to learn.
+It is the primary language of code that runs on web pages, but it is also suitable for many other types of code.

 ### What is Python?

 An easy programming language to learn.
-It is commonly used for data work and [server-side programming](#what-is-server-side-programming).
+It is commonly used for data work (data gathering, data analysis, data science) and [server-side programming](#what-is-server-side-programming).

 ### What is a programming paradigm?